sirikon/servitor/README.md

 ### Installer

-There is an [installer](./scripts/servitor-installer.sh) available that will install servitor as a service, create a user if needed, and leave it running.
+There is an [installer](./scripts/servitor-installer.sh) available that will install Servitor as a service, create a user if needed, and leave it running.

 ```bash
 curl -L https://raw.githubusercontent.com/sirikon/servitor/master/scripts/servitor-installer.sh | bash